-Julianne Hough Channels Her Inner ‘Disco Queen’ In A Shiny, Sleeveless Top
+Julianne Hough Channels Her Inner Disco Queen In A Shiny, Sleeveless Top

 “You are the coolest human & look beautiful in literally every hairstyle Jules!” exclaimed another.

 The Footloose star also showed the look off some more in another timeline post on Saturday.
 This time, Hough is showing her followers how she got to her glamorous look.
-In a short video, Hough’s team is transforming her into a ’70s starlet as she laughs, dances and brushes her hair from time to time.
+In a short video, Hough’s team is transforming her into a ’70s starlet as she laughs, dances, and brushes her hair from time to time.
 The Dancing with the Stars alum also reveals in the video that her big, curly hair is actually a wig, with her short bob being braided into two large braids.

 “I’m actually super bummed it was a wig!!!
 I was wanting to learn how to get my hair like that!!!” one follower exclaimed after seeing Hough’s surprise at the end.

 The Inquisitr previously shared that Hough has begun shooting for AGT in March and joins actress Gabrielle Union as a judge on the show.
-The two women will sit alongside Howie Mendel and Simon Cowell.
+The two women will sit alongside Howie Mandel and Simon Cowell.
 Actor Terry Crews is replacing Tyra Banks as the host of the NBC program.
 Hough, who is married to NHL player Brooks Laich, credited her husband on Instagram for being patient with her while she took on her role as a judge.

 This will be Hough’s second time in a judging role for a talent competition, as she was previously a judge on DWTS.
-AGT premieres on Tuesday, May 28 on NBC.